solutionsunity/odoo-docs/docs/code_standard.md

 - Prefer using nextTick from @odoo/owl instead of setTimeout for deferred operations
 - Fields with ir.model as comodel cannot use ondelete='restrict' mode

+## Odoo 18.0 Specifics

+- Use <list> views instead of deprecated <tree> views
+- Replace 'attrs' and 'states' attributes with invisible, readonly, etc. with conditions inside them
+- The field period_lock_date in res.company model has been renamed to hard_lock_date
+- Hook functions use 'env' parameter instead of 'cr' and 'registry' parameters
+- Models should override create_multi instead of create to avoid deprecation warnings
+- Custom models with mail thread functionality must implement '_get_thread_with_access' method
+- In OWL templates, use t-props syntax instead of curly braces which cause compilation errors
+- Prefer using nextTick from @odoo/owl instead of setTimeout for deferred operations
+- Fields with ir.model as comodel cannot use ondelete='restrict' mode
+- JavaScript files should use the `.esm.js` extension for ES modules
+- Some fields in res.company model have been removed: account_journal_payment_debit_account_id, account_journal_payment_credit_account_id

 ## Invoice-Payment Relations

 ### Getting Payments for Invoices